top of page

 Yonatan is the second brother that Adam, Dan, and Natasha have lost, as their younger brother Kenny died of natural causes when he was 23, and he is therefore the second son that Noelle and Omer have lost.

-"When Kenny died, Yoni was the living spirit behind the idea that we'd go every year to see Manchester United play in Manchester, for Kenny's memorial," and this is something the brothers and Dad Omer have been doing for years.
+"When Kenny died, Yoni was the living spirit behind the idea that we'd go every year to see Manchester United play in Manchester, for Kenny's memorial," Adam explained, and this is something the brothers and their father have been doing for years.

 This trip had been booked last year with the game booked for November 11th, 2023, and would have been the first trip with Yoni's son Yosef.